 Clogged drain lines can prevent the burner from lighting, especially when it comes to the newer, high-efficiency models.

-Is Your Unit the Wrong size?
+Is Your Heating Unit the Wrong size?

 Size also matters.
 If the furnace you have installed is too small for your home, then it won’t be able to heat your entire house efficiently.
 On the other hand, units that are too big are known to cycle on and off due to lack of power or confusion in the mechanics.

 If the job is too technical or you are experiencing any other furnace-related problems, feel free to call us for help.
-We will get back to you as soon as we can once you’ve provided details about your problem.